Textualize/textual/docs/widgets/text_area.md

 On setting this attribute the `TextArea` will immediately refresh to display the updated theme.

 #### Custom themes

+!!! note

+    Custom themes are only relevant for people who are looking to customize syntax highlighting.
+    If you're only editing plain text, and wish to recolor aspects of the `TextArea`, you should use the provided component classes.

 Using custom (non-builtin) themes is two-step process: